 The Texas A&M Student Section of the American Nuclear Society (ANS) supports the academic, professional, and social development of its members.
-Meetings dates are posted to the calendar and sent out to the Nuclear Engineering Undergraduate and Graduate listservs.
-If you would like to be added to either listserv, please contact the NE Department.
+We are a student section of the national organization the American Nuclear Society.

-ANS hosts invited speakers from around industry and government, professional development activities and workshops, student socials, a wide variety of intramural sports teams, and many other events throughout the year.
+ANS hosts invited speakers from around academica, industry, and government, professional development activities and workshops, student socials, a wide variety of intramural sports teams, and many other events throughout the year.